-How you use your body to play the oboe is critical to producing satisfying performances.
-Those who play with tension risk causing injury and shortening their career.
-Some of the sources of tension in oboe playing include poor posture, inadequate understanding of how to efficiently support the tone, and a lack of technical preparation.
+How well you use your body to play the oboe is critical to producing satisfying performances.
+Those who play with tension risk injury and the shortening of their career, and will likely perform with less fluidity and ease.
+The sources of tension in oboe playing include poor posture, inadequate understanding of how to efficiently support the tone, and a lack of technical preparation.

 1. Balance vs. posture